Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

     </execution>
     ```

 Once this configuration is in place, you simply need to rebuild and restart the project.
-The new configuration will make the Docker images automatically install the packaged AMPs in ACS / Share.
+The new configuration will make the Docker images automatically install the packaged AMPs in Content Services / Share.

 #### Installing 3rd party AMPs {#installing3rdpartyamps}

 Installing 3rd party AMPs to the projects is pretty simple.
 The only requirement is adding the dependency to the project.
 The default configuration installs any AMPs set as a maven dependency in the corresponding Docker image.
-It is important to remember that ACS and Share are separated containers, so you'll need to add the dependency in the corresponding docker module in case of an All-In-One project.
+It is important to remember that Content Services and Share are separated containers, so you'll need to add the dependency in the corresponding docker module in case of an All-In-One project.

 Here is an example of how to install Florian Maul's Javascript Console.